Italians wake up to virtual standstill after sweeping quarantine measures announced

-MILAN — Millions of Italians woke up to virtual standstill on Tuesday after the government extended quarantine measures across the entire country in an attempt to curb Europe’s worst coronavirus outbreak.
+MILAN — Millions of Italians woke up to a virtual standstill Tuesday after the government extended quarantine measures across the entire country in an attempt to curb Europe’s worst coronavirus outbreak.

-"We don’t know how long all this is going to last," added his wife, Carla.
+“We’ve reduced our work by almost 100 percent,” said taxi driver Pietro Gagliardi, 56, who has driven up and down Milan’s impressive avenues for three decades.

+Gagliardi said he usually worked with tourists and companies, but his work had taken a significant hit because there were fewer of them out and about.

-Under the sweeping restrictions that will stay in effect until April 3, the country’s residents are not permitted to travel outside areas where they live unless they can prove it’s because of a medical or work emergency.
+Under the sweeping restrictions that will stay in effect until April 3, the country’s residents are not permitted to travel outside areas where they live unless they can prove they are doing so for medical reasons, a work-related need, an emergency or because they are returning home.

 Large gatherings and outdoor events, including sports, have been banned, while bars and restaurants will have to close by dusk.
 Schools and universities will also be closed.

-“I am about to sign a decree that we can sum up with the expression: I stay at home,” Italian Prime Minister Matteo Conte said on Monday announcing the measures.
+“I am about to sign a decree that we can sum up with the expression: I stay at home,” Italian Prime Minister Giuseppe Conte said Monday announcing the measures.

 As of Tuesday, 463 people had died of the virus and 9,172 infected.

-Note: CORRECTION (March 10, 2020, 10:48 a.m.
-ET): An earlier version of this article misstated the Italian prime minister’s first name.
-He is Giuseppe Conte, not Matteo.